Skip to main content

 What qualifications do I need to work in supported living?

 The job role you are interested in will determine the qualifications required, with some jobs requiring more than others.
-At Lifeways, we are looking for positive, friendly people that are dedicated to making a positive difference to people's lives.
+At Lifeways, we are looking for positive, friendly people who are dedicated to making a positive difference to people's lives.

-Having previous experience in the healthcare sector can be beneficial, but if you’re just starting out in your career, experience isn’t required as we will provide on-the-job training.
-If you are switching careers, experience and skills in other areas, for example, time management, working well in a team and communication skills can all be a significant advantage.
+Having previous experience in the healthcare sector can be beneficial, but if you’re just starting out in your career, experience isn’t required, as we will provide on-the-job training.
+If you are switching careers, experience and skills in other areas, for example, time management, working well in a team and communication skills, can all be a significant advantage.

 • Previous working experience of the client group you are applying to work with.